Obie Trice: Special Reserve (2009–2010)

-Move to Black Market Entertainment, Bottoms Up, The Hangover and The Fifth (2010–present)
+Move to Black Market Entertainment, Bottoms Up, The Hangover and The Fifth, getting signed to Greenback Records (2010–present)

 In 2010, Rap Basement reported that Obie Trice would launch his own independent music label, Black Market Entertainment.
 The label would be owned by Universal.
 On May 4, he confirmed that Eminem would be a featured guest artist on his upcoming album, Bottoms Up.
 On August 24, 2010, he released the single "My Time 2011" via Myspace; the track was produced by Geno XO.
 The music video was released on March 22, 2011; footage for the video was filmed at the Black Market Ent.
 Launch Party.

 In April 2011, Trice released another single called "Learn to Love".
 It was a remixed version of the song "Haters" from his Bar Shots mixtape.
 That August, Trice tweeted the release date for Bottoms Up, initially planned for October 25.
 The first official single, "Battle Cry" featuring Adrian Rezza and produced by Lucas Rezza was released on iTunes on August 23.

 On April 3, 2012, Bottoms Up was released.
 On May 7, Trice released a new song from his upcoming mixtape The Hangover titled "Get Rich Die Tryin" featuring Bilal.
 In an interview with HipHopDX that August, Trice announced that he was working on an album that would also be also titled The Hangover, which features production by Warren G. On June 15, 2015, Trice released the single "Good Girls" which would appear on The Hangover.
 The track was produced by the Grammy award-winning producer Magnedo7, who was one of the producers of Eminem's seventh studio album, Recovery.
 The album was released on August 7.

 In a 2016 interview with Mr. Wavvy, Trice announced that he was already working on his fifth studio album, which he planned to releasing later in the year.
 Additionally, he revealed plans of a box set that included all four of his previous studio albums, along with previously unreleased tour footage.
 On August 23, 2019, his fifth album aptly named The Fifth was released.
 It includes guest appearances from Magnedo7, Directorkasper, Xzibit, and others.

 On December 10, 2019, Obie Trice released a diss track called "Spanky Hayes" against Nick Cannon after Cannon released two diss tracks against Eminem.
 In the track, Trice was rapping over the instrumental of "30 Something" by Jay-Z. On December 16, Trice released a second diss track against Cannon called "Spanky Hayes 2" and under original production by Dubmuzik, who has produced for Trice in the past.
 In the diss track, he also calls out Suge Knight for calling Cannon "the new 2Pac" on the latter's first diss track against Eminem.

+On September 14, 2025, Obie Trice shared a video on X (Twitter) of Conor McGregor announcing about Trice officially being signed with McGregor's record label Greenback Records.